 Said USDA Assistant Secretary of Civil Rights Dr. Joe Leonard: “This rule is a reflection of the strong and longstanding commitment held by USDA and the Obama administration to serve all people and their families living in rural communities, regardless of sexual orientation or gender identity.”

-Added NCLR Policy Director, Maya Rupert: “LGBT people are a part of every community in this country—including rural communities served by USDA—and we are grateful to our partners at USDA for ensuring that their crucial services and programs are accessible to all people.
+Added NCLR Policy Director, Maya Rupert: “LGBTQ people are a part of every community in this country—including rural communities served by USDA—and we are grateful to our partners at USDA for ensuring that their crucial services and programs are accessible to all people.
 We look forward to continuing to work with USDA to make sure that no one is left behind in this fight for equality.”